 Aloft Seoul Gangnam is about 5 mins walk to Cheongdam station (line 7).
 The subway system takes you relatively easy and fast to all the places of interest.
 It is very easy to get to from Incheon (Airport Bus 6006 literally stops in front of it) and is in the nice Cheongdam Area with a bunch of good food and coffee shops.
 Nice rooms with great service.
 Friendly and helpful staff.

-We continued our itinerary in Korea in Gyeongju.
+We continued our one-week Korea itinerary in Gyeongju.

 The Andong Hahoe Folk Village